-An electrophysiological study (EP study) is a procedure used to evaluate your heart's electrical system and to evaluate for abnormal heart rhythms.
+An electrophysiological study (EP study) is a test used to evaluate your heart's electrical system and to evaluate for abnormal heart rhythms.

 Natural electrical impulses coordinate contractions of the different parts of the heart.
 This helps keep blood flowing the way it should.
 This movement of the heart creates the heartbeat, or heart rhythm.

-During an EP study, small, thin wire electrodes are put into a vein in the groin (or neck, in some cases).
-The wire electrodes are threaded through the vein and into the heart, using a special type of X-ray “movie,” called fluoroscopy.
-Once in the heart, the heart’s electrical signals are picked up by the electrodes and measured.
+During an EP study, your doctor inserts small, thin wire electrodes into a vein in the groin (or neck, in some cases).
+He or she will then thread the wire electrodes through the vein and into the heart, using a special type of X-ray “movie,” called fluoroscopy.
+Once in the heart, the electrodes measures the heart’s electrical signals.
 Electrical signals are also sent through the electrodes to stimulate the heart tissue to try to cause the abnormal heart rhythm so that it can be evaluated and its cause can be found, or to help evaluate how well a drug is working.

 During the EP study, specialists in heart rhythms or an electrophysiology specialist doctors may also map the spread of the heart’s electrical impulses during each beat.
-This may be done to help locate the source of an abnormal heart beat.
-If a location is found, the tissue can be destroyed.
+This may be done to help locate the source of an abnormal heartbeat.

-Your healthcare provider may advise an electrophysiological study (EP study) may be done for the following reasons:
+Your healthcare provider may advise an electrophysiological study (EP study) for the following reasons:

-There may be other reasons for your doctor to recommend an EP study.
+There may be other reasons for your healthcare provider to recommend an EP study.

 Possible risks of an electrophysiological study (EP study) include:

-You may want to ask your doctor about the amount of radiation used during fluoroscopy and the risks related to your situation.
-It is a good idea to keep a record of your radiation exposure, such as previous scans and other types of X-rays, so that you can inform your doctor.
-Risks associated with radiation exposure may be related to the cumulative number of X-rays and/or treatments over time.
+You may want to ask your healthcare provider about the amount of radiation used during fluoroscopy and the risks related to your situation.
+It is a good idea to keep a record of your radiation exposure, such as previous scans and other types of X-rays, so that you can inform your healthcare providers.
+Risks associated with radiation exposure may be related to the cumulative number of X-rays and treatments over time.

 For some people, having to lie still on the procedure table for the length of the study may be uncomfortable or painful.

-An electrophysiological study (EP study) may be done on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor’s practices.
+You may have an electrophysiological study (EP study) on an outpatient basis or as part of your stay in a hospital.
+Testing may vary depending on your condition and your healthcare provider’s practices.